mvinzangelo/ucr-volleyball-R/README.md

-# Data Volley to SQL:
+# Data Volley to SQL
-- A program used to convert Data Volley Files (.dvw) into a SQL database
+A program used to convert Data Volley Files (.dvw) into a SQL database

 ## Dependencies
 - openvolley